user-perception-fairness/umap2024/README.md

 ## Introduction

-This is the online repository for the paper 'User Perception of Fairness-Calibrated Recommendations' submitted to UMAP ‘24
+This is the online repository for the paper 'User Perception of Fairness-Calibrated Recommendations', which was accepted at UMAP 2024.
+Authors: Gabrielle Alves, Dietmar Jannach, Rodrigo Ferrari de Souza, Marcelo Garzia Manzato.

 ## Folders' Content